dlr-ve-esy/charging-ontology/docs/gettingstarted.md

 poetry install
 ```

-You can proceed to get the ROBOT dependency by calling the provided python script:
+You can proceed to get the ROBOT dependency by calling the provided Python script:

 ```bash
 python scripts/get-robot.py